A Conversation About the Intersections of Environmentalism, Art, and the Neighborhood

 KAHARI BLACK IN BETWEEN CYCLOCROSS RACES

 Kahari Black is a community member, working artist, and media maker.
-Kahari currently is a Visuals Editor at the South Side Weekly and co-directs the Youth Police Project at the Invisible Institute where he facilitates conversations and makes media projects about young people's experiences with policing on the South Side Of Chicago.
-His long-term vision is to one day create an audio/visual production house out of the Experimental Station as a resource to empower more youth through the arts & media.
+He is a Visuals Editor at the South Side Weekly and co-directs the Youth Police Project at the Invisible Institute, where he facilitates conversations and creates media projects about young people's experiences with policing on the South Side Of Chicago.
+His long-term vision is to one day make an audio/visual production house out of the Experimental Station as a resource to empower more youth through the arts and media.

 Kahari is a graduate of Whitney Young Magnet High School, a former Americorps Public Allies fellow, a college dropout who wants an undergrad degree to make his mother smile, plus a member and advocate of Chicago’s booming creative and biking scenes.

-This event is a part of our Environmental Concerns project taking place from September 26th-November 18th, which looks at local intersections between the natural world and social environments through exhibitions, installations, and public events.
+This event is part of our Environmental Concerns project, from September 26th to November 18th.
+Through exhibitions, installations, and public events, this project looks at local intersections between the natural world and social environments.

 Kahari's website